Skill Sheet: What You Will Learn Here

 Trading and investment are two different approaches to wealth creation.
-Trading is a short-term method employed by a trader to generate quick profits, while investment is a long-term method employed for attaining predetermined goals.
+Trading is a short-term method employed by a trader to generate quick profits, while investing is a long-term method that helps attain predetermined investor goals.
 All said and done, goal-based financial planning does yield better results.

 Trading involves maximising returns on short-term fluctuations in a short time, ranging from a day to a few weeks.
 Investing involves achieving goals by buying and holding securities over a longer time.
 Investing time horizons can extend from a few years or even a few decades.
 On the risk front, both trading and investing are not devoid of risk.
 However, trading is riskier than investing.

-- Put together a strategy basis your goals
+- Put together a strategy basis your investment goals

 - Objectively assess your skills, knowledge, strengths and weaknesses